sandbender/kragle_docs/API_Reference/Blocks.md

 ### GET /blocktypes/byid/<block id>

+_(Calls to this endpoint for public Blocks do not require authentication.
+Calls to this endpoint for private Blocks require authentication.
+Unauthenticated calls for private Blocks will receive an HTTP 403 Forbidden response.)_

 Retrieve information about a single Block, looked up by id.

 Unlike retrieving a list of Blocks, there is no option to filter out 'user' Blocks (if the Block is visible to you, either publicly or because you own it, it will be returned) and there is no option for 'show_resolved' (the resolved definition is always included).